wangzhengquan/notes/docs/database/B+ Tree/B+ Tree.md

 - 3 : overflow happens
 	- 3.1 : Split the node into two nodes.
 First node contains `ceil((n-1)/2)` values.
 Second node contains the remaining values.
 	- 3.2 : If the split node is not the root, we recursively insert the first element of the second node into its parent node.
+This process continues until we find a suitable place for the element or reach the root node.
-Otherwise, we create a new root node whose children are the two split nodes, and the hight of the tree increase one.
+	- 3.3 : However, if the split node is the root, we create a new node whose children are the two split nodes and make this node the new root of the tree.
+This means that the height of the tree increases by one.

 ## Insertion example
 In this example `n=5`.
 As the diagram shows that I insert 55 in the tree, the leaf node overflows, it is split and the element, in this case 50, is copied up (bubbled up) to it's parent node.
 If the parent node is also full, this process continues recursively until a node with space is found or a new root is created.